Coach Cutler became the 13th Head Coach in the history of Upper

-Upper Arlington Golden Bears Football on January 13, 2014.
-In his second season
+Arlington Golden Bears Football on January 13, 2014.
+Entering his 5th

-High School, leading the Silver Knights to playoff appearances in both seasons.
+leading the Silver Knights to playoff appearances in both seasons.
+In 2013

-In 2013 Coach Cutler led the Knights to a Regional Championship and a State
+Coach Cutler led the Knights to a Regional Championship and a State Semi Final.

-Semi Final.
-In two seasons as the Head Coach at Bishop Ready High School he
+In two seasons as the Head Coach at Bishop Ready High School he compiled a 19-5

-compiled a 19-5 record.
-Coach Cutler was also awarded 2012 Division IV Dispatch
+record.
+Coach Cutler was also awarded 2012 Division IV Dispatch Coach of the

-Coach of the year, and 2013 Division VI Central District Coach of the Year.
+year, and 2013 Division VI Central District Coach of the Year.
 Coach Cutler currently acts as an alternate

 Before leading the Ready program Coach Cutler was an assistant football coach for the Golden Bears from 1999-2011.
 During that time he was an integral part of 8 OHSAA Playoff teams, and the 2000 State Championship.